 What does it say about Tom Fazio that the finest work to come out of his studio might be a public course in Florida that you can play for $50?
-It doesn’t square with closed-door, big budget design extravaganzas we usually associate with Fazio, does it?
+It doesn’t square with the closed-door, big budget design extravaganzas we usually associate with Fazio, does it?

-Largely because of a really good, sandy strip of rolling pine forest there’s a gutsiness here that’s often missing in his work.
-It doesn’t seem labored; it doesn’t seem produced.
-Fazio’s team did work to chunk out huge sections of the topsoil to draw forth deep, rugged, defining sand caverns, but everything necessary to make a great course was right there for him without the need for a massive landscape overhaul.
+Largely because of a really good, sandy strip of rolling pine forest, there’s a gutsiness here that’s often missing in his work.
+It doesn’t seem labored and it doesn’t seem produced, even though Fazio’s team chunked out huge sections of the topsoil to draw forth the deep, rugged sand caverns that define the course.
+Everything necessary to make a great course was right there in the soil, and Fazio took it all dancing.

-The irony here is that this is an architect who often chooses projects and clients (or chose, as he’s entered semi-retirement phase and shed much of his staff) based principally on budget and has professed the quality of the land is secondary since he’s more eager to manufacture his own vision than coax out a course based on what the site gives him.
+Keep in mind, this is an architect who usually chooses projects based principally on budget and client.
+He’s professed the quality of the land is a secondary concern, since he’s more eager to manufacture his own visions than coax out a course based on what the site gives him.

 The last two holes form a rather meager finish but almost everywhere else this is a course of substance, texture and strategy.
 Future generations will wonder why we didn’t see more courses like it from Fazio.
 (94)

 World Woods Golf Club—Pine Barrens